-Prerequisite: Digital Media & Communication Beg.
+Digital Media & Communication Technology

-Design Studies Introductory (5 Credits)
+Engineering Design & Pre-Architecture - Introductory (5 Credits)

 This introductory course is for students interested in architectural design as it applies to residential home design as well as the fundamentals of drawing used by mechanical and product engineers, architects, urban planners and interior designers.
 Students start the semester by exploring various drawing techniques before exploring digital skills using AutoCAD, Inventor, and Revit.
-The final part of the course has students working through a hands-on 3D modelling project using the the design process for problem-solving.
+The final part of the course has students working through a hands-on 3D modelling project using the design process for problem-solving.
 This project is driven by student interest and choice.

-Design Studies Intermediate (5 Credits)
+Engineering Design & Pre-Architecture - Intermediate (5 Credits)

-Prerequisite: Des.
-Studies Intro
+Prerequisite: Intro Level

 This course is for students interested in designing houses and / or considering a career as an Interior Designer, Architect or Architectural Technologist.
-Learn AutoCAD Revit and work on a submission to a local Architectural Design Competition for the change to win a scholarship.
+Learn AutoCAD Revit and work on a submission to a local Architectural Design Competition for the chance to win a scholarship.
 Finally, learn about physical 3D modelling to construct a scale model prototypes using modelling material like foam core, cardboard, and cardstock.

-Design Studies Advanced (5 Credits)
+Engineering Design & Pre-Architecture - Advanced (5 Credits)

-Prerequisite: Design Studies Intermediate
+Prerequisite: Intermediate Level

 Students use skills from previous levels to work on self-selected projects in industrial, architectural, or engineering design.
 In addition, they will identify a competition of interest in the design field they would like to enter.
 Students then propose, create, model and present their work using approved industry standard methodologies.
 Advanced Level Design Studies deals with residential design, industrial design and scale model prototyping.